 What are Intellectual and Developmental Disabilities (IDDs)?

-Intellectual disability1 starts any time before a child turns 18 and is characterized by problems with both:
+Intellectual disability1 starts any time before a child turns 18 and is characterized by differences with both:

 - Intellectual functioning or intelligence, which include the ability to learn, reason, problem solve, and other skills; and